 Candidates decide on their own global research question for this component.
 The report is externally assessed by Cambridge.
 All materials for Component 2 must be submitted electronically.
-The deadlines and methods for submission are contained in the Cambridge Global Perspectives Administrative Guide.
-The guide is available from the Exams Officer section of our website: www.cie.org.uk/examsofficers
+The deadlines and methods for submission are contained in the Cambridge Handbook, which is is available from the Exams Officer section of our website: www.cambridgeinternational/examsofficers